 [Support Guide] Netlify Support asked for the 'x-nf-request-id' header?
 What is it and how do I find it?

-Last reviewed by Netlify Support staff August 2023
+Last reviewed by Netlify Support in May 2024

 What is the x-nf-request-id header?